 Ingredients

-25g caster sugar (I used some infused with vanilla)
+- 25 g caster sugar (superfine baking sugar) I used some infused with vanilla

 For an alternative Nutella meringue dessert try this one from Fab Food 4 All or for a bake rather than dessert check out Taming Twins‘ version of peanut butter and Nutella blondies.